johnwhh/CSC545TermProject/README.md

 # CSC 545 Term Project
+This is project is the work of John Holtzworth, Matthew Abney and Jessica Haeckler.
 ## Setup
+### Initializing the database
+In order for the application to store data, you must run the Oracle SQL script called `mealPlan.sql`.
+This will set up the tables with the correct schema as required by the app.
+### Hooking up to the database
-In order to use our Meal Planner, you must first add a file called `Secrets.java` to the mealplanner package.
+In order to use our Meal Planner, you must first add a file called `Secrets.java` to the mealplanner package (located at `/MealPlanner/src/mealplanner`).
 The file should contain this code:
 ```
 // This project has no license.
 package mealplanner;